 Global Studies is an emerging interdisciplinary field, which offers a coherent and comprehensive approach to study contemporary globalization.
 As a field of inquiry, it aims to integrate the fragmentation of knowledge and skills through a conscious and broad integration, wherein the student is made aware of how and why every `theme’ in Global Studies encompasses more than one perspective, disciplinary area, historical time frame, and geographical area.
 This holistic approach is particularly relevant as we witness the challenges of rising inequality and climate crisis laid bare in the wake of emergent infectious diseases such as Covid19.

-The transdisciplinary approach is invaluable for both the beginning student as well as the professional who seek to comprehend the past and present views of the globalizing phenomena, which is critical to understand the fundamental aspects of our society and its development.
+The Global Studies Minor at Athabasca University, therefore, adopts a transdisciplinary approach to enable students to examine core issues of Global Studies and the agents of change in our world.
+Treating the complex concept of 'globalization' as a description, a process, as well as an ideology, the GLST Minor is invaluable for both the beginning student as well as the professional who seek to comprehend the various contending views of the phenomena of globalization, which is critical to understand the fundamental aspects of our society and its development.

-The most recent required course, GLST 205 – Building Blocks of Global Studies: Overview of Approaches, Concepts and Issues, provides a broad overview of this multilayered field and an introduction to the tools for understanding global issues.
-By treating the complex concept of 'globalization' as a description, a process, as well as an ideology the course examines core issues of Global Studies and the agents of change in our world by using extremely readable texts and innovative assignments.
+Bearing the above objectives in mind, the recently revised required course, GLST 205 – Building Blocks of Global Studies: Overview of Approaches, Concepts and Issues, provides a broad overview of this multilayered field from a variety of perspectives and an introduction to the tools for understanding the causes and consequences of globalization by using extremely readable texts and innovative assignments.

 News and Events

-Updated February 27 2019 by Student & Academic Services
+Updated September 17 2020 by Student & Academic Services